hanabi/hanabi.github.io/Reference.md

 * Normally, when someone performs a *Gentleman's Discard*, it only promises the exact other copy of the card, even if the discarded card could have been multiple different things.
 The reason for this is it allows for asymmetric reads.
 * However, what if a *Gentleman's Discard* is done, and the card could have been multiple different things, and there was no context and no possible way to know which exact card that it was?
 * In this case, then it is a legal *Double Gentleman's Discard*, and it promises that both of the possibilities exist.
 (Or, it could even be a *Triple Gentleman's Discard*.)
-* For example, on the first turn of a 3-player rainbow game:
+* For example, in a 3-player rainbow game:
+  * It is the first turn and nothing is played on the stacks.
   * Alice clues Bob blue, touching a card on slot 5.
   * From everyone's perspective, this blue card could be either a blue 1 or a rainbow 1.
   * Bob discards the card and it is revealed to be a blue 1.